-The first s ep in learning to regulate your emotions when it comes to working with CAAFAG is to learn more about the different reasons that children and young people have for becoming associated with armed forces and armed groups, and to remember that these are children whose brains and identities are still developing, and who are negotiating complex transitions, including a transition back into civilian life.
-Also, some children and young people may be dealing with significat trauma and may not be receptive to education, sometimes responding aggressively, or withdrawing.
+The first step in learning to regulate your emotions when it comes to working with CAAFAG is to learn more about the different reasons that children and young people have for becoming associated with armed forces and armed groups, and to remember that these are children whose brains and identities are still developing, and who are negotiating complex transitions, including a transition back into civilian life.
+Also, some children and young people may be dealing with significant trauma and may not be receptive to education, sometimes responding aggressively, or withdrawing.

-In addition to reading and accessing other resources about CAAFAG and their experiences, it is also important to practise non-judgmental listening, both when you are speaking one-on-one with CAAFAG and if discussions emerge around confli t.
+In addition to reading and accessing other resources about CAAFAG and their experiences, it is also important to practise non-judgmental listening, both when you are speaking one-on-one with CAAFAG and if discussions emerge around conflict.
 UNESCO's Teacher's Guide on the Prevention of Violent Extremism provides some helpful advice on how to be a non-judgmental listener, which is presented below:

-Especially if you have been affected by the wider confliting said or how may find it difficules on ontereact emotionally to what a learner has said or how they have acted.
-In addition to ideas for positive classroom management, which will be discussed in Section 2.3.2, resources on conflict resolution in the classroom arhelpful in learning to regulate your emotions, as these encourage thinking and refleighting before acting.
-For example, Module 1 of the INEE TiCC Training Pack for Primary Teachers in Crisis Contexts uses a "Stop-Think-Act" model, as follows:
+Especially if you have been affected by the wider conflict in some way, you may find it difficult to not react emotionally to what a learner has said or how they have acted.
+In addition to ideas for positive classroom management, which will be discussed in Section 2.3.2, resources on conflict resolution in the classroom arhelpful in learning to regulate your emotions, as these encourage thinking and reflecting before acting.
+For example, Module 1 of the INEE TICC Training Pack for Primary Teachers in Crisis Contexts uses a "Stop-Think-Act" model, as follows:

-I think many of these teachers don't understand what CAAFAG have been through and the consequences.
+teachers don't understand what CAAFAG have been through and the consequences.
 There is a lot of judgment.
 If teachers have been affected by war themselves, and are overburdened with work, they will communicate that, even subconsciously.
 Children I've interviewed have said that they know teachers don't like them by how they act.
 So the resentment and judgment teachers are feeling are perceived by the children.